Board of Directors

 Deb has over 30 years marketing experience building world-renowned brands like HUGGIES ® and KLEENEX® in Australia and internationally.
 She is an experienced General Manager from Kimberly-Clark who adapts insights and best practice from big corporates into meaningful, actionable strategies for small-medium sized organisations.

 She brings a passion for making life better for new mums, mums-to-be and their families.

 Director – Mr Simon Troeth

-Simon’s experience as a communicator and advocate includes almost 30 years in a range of roles across the public service, politics, journalism, public relations and government relations.
-He is currently General Manager – Industry positioning and engagement at the Minerals Council of Australia.
-His knowledge of the political and policy process and experience in developing and implementing communications and engagement strategies will help COPE talk directly to decision-makers and media about the need to improve perinatal outcomes for families and build awareness about COPE’s critical work with mothers, fathers and healthcare professionals.
+Simon supports COPE’s engagement with government, campaigns and communication based on his career of almost 40 years in business, public service, politics, journalism, campaigning and government relations.
+He is currently Manager – Government and Industry Relations at Newcrest Mining.
+His knowledge of the political and policy process and experience in developing and implementing communications and engagement strategies helps COPE talk directly and powerfully to decision-makers and media about the need to improve perinatal outcomes for families and build awareness about COPE’s critical work with mothers, fathers and healthcare professionals.

 Tony has enjoyed a career in roles covering all aspects of Finance and gaining extensive experience in Consumer, Commercial, Health Care and Aged Care Sectors in Australia and Asia.
 With a passion for good governance, developing culture, and building capabilities, Tony applies his knowledge and experience to support the development of people and communities.
 Currently, Tony has a senior finance role in the Not for Profit Sector and is on the Board and Finance Committees of a number of community and commercial organisations.